base/base/docs/specs/experimental/gov-delegation.md

 ### Getters

-For backwards compatibility, the `Alligator` MUST implement all public getter functions of the `GovernanceToken` related to delegation and voting power.
-These functions MUST be used by the `GovernanceToken` when an account has been migrated to the `Alligator` contract.
+For backwards compatibility, the `GovernanceDelegation` contract MUST implement all public getter functions of the `GovernanceToken` related to delegation and voting power.
+These functions MUST be used by the `GovernanceToken` when an account has been migrated to the `GovernanceDelegation` contract.
 Otherwise, the `GovernanceToken` MUST use its own state.
-Similarly, all of the `Alligator` getter functions MUST use the `GovernanceToken` state if the account has not been migrated.
+Similarly, all of the `GovernanceDelegation` getter functions MUST use the `GovernanceToken` state if the account has not been migrated.

 #### `checkpoints`